CHARMk-code/CHARM_catalogue/README.md

 # CHARMcatalogue

-A fully fledged digital catalogue for the CHARM fair at Chalmers.
-The system is built to be easily usable and customizable by an administrator with no programming understanding.
-The current published version in production should be available on http://catalogue.charm.chalmers.se .
-The vision is easy for students to find the companies that are relevent to them, with is an issue in the paper version due to the amount of companies that attend the fair.
+A digital catalogue for the CHARM fair at Chalmers.
+The system is built foe ease of use and customizability by an administrator without programming background.
+The current published version in production should be available on [https://catalogue.charm.chalmers.se](https://catalogue.charm.chalmers.se).

+The main goal is to make the relevant companies more accessible to students by offering all the functionality from the physical book along with functionality not possible to have in a book such as searching, filtering, and links.

 # Setup